EpilepsyImagingCCF/MRF-MAP-FP-Reduction/readme.txt

 Author: Zheng Ding
 Paper: Combining magnetic resonance fingerprinting with voxel-based morphometric analysis to reduce false positives for focal cortical dysplasia detection.
+Epilepsia.
+2024 Jun;65(6):1631-1643. doi: 10.1111/epi.17951.

 Use training data generation to extract data from valNN output and MNI space MRF data generated excel sheet can be used to train models in FP_reduction_model_results.ipynb.